gvwilson/thirdbit/_posts/2014/2014-07-21-sprint-faq.md

 </dl>

 <p>
-  We'll be talking about the sprint at this week's Mozilla Science Lab community call&mdash;we hope to see you there.
+  We'll be talking about the sprint at this week's Mozilla Science Lab community call–we hope to see you there.
 </p>